CodeNameNoah/TipJar/README.md

 To run the GraphQL server, use the command: `node server.js`.
 The server will start on `http://localhost:4000/graphql`.

+### Disconnecting from MetaMask

+If you want to disconnect your MetaMask account from TransCrypt, follow these steps:

+1. Open the MetaMask extension.
+You should see your account details.
+2. Click on "Connected".
+This will open a new page showing a list of all the websites your MetaMask wallet is currently connected to.
+3. Click on the 3 dots on the account you wish to disconnect and then proceed to disconnect.
+4. Your MetaMask account should now be disconnected from TransCrypt.
+If you want to connect again in the future, you'll need to go through the connection process again.

 ## Future Improvements

-We're always looking to make TipCreator better and more efficient.
+We're always looking to make TransCrypt better and more efficient.
 Some potential future improvements include:

 - Integration with other Ethereum wallets.
 - Support for tipping in ERC-20 tokens.